 - 1 group video feedback video

-Enrolment for the Spring 2019 class has closed – please sign up to our newsletter below to stay up to date about when enrolment for the next class opens.
+Enrolment for the Autumn 2019 class will open in September – please sign up to our newsletter below to stay up to date on it.

-The main lesson integrates teaching with practice.
+The lessons integrate teaching with practice.
 We won’t just focus on one technique in each lesson, instead we will focus on one drawing that brings together techniques.

 We will break down the subject, look at how each technique such as alignment, anatomy, gesture, negative space and so on can be used to help you draw that pose or part of the figure.
 While we explain and demonstrate all this, at each stage you will be given time to do it yourself.
 These lessons will be around 30 minutes including time for you to draw.